jidafan/Performance-Report/README.md

 #### 2.3.1 Measures

-Before we begin creating charts and graphs.
-We will create the custom measures and tables will be used in the analysis.
+Before we begin creating charts and graphs, we will create the custom measures and tables that will be used in the analysis.
 To organize the custom measures, I created a measures table to hold them and put an "_" at the front to move it to the top of the tables.
 The measures they were created were grouped into 4 groups: PYTD, YTD, Switch, and Base Measures.

 1. Previous Year To Date (PYTD)